How to Get Rid of Fleas in the House

 - Spearmint.
 Repels fleas, moths, ants, beetles, rodents, and aphids.

-For best results, it’s good to combine both the beneficial insects and the repelling plants together.
+For the best results, it’s good to combine both the beneficial insects and the repelling plants together.
 Just bear in mind that the plants might repel some of the “good” insects as well.

 Homemade Flea Treatment for Carpets